 For the purpose of assessing fees, applicants shall be classified as Alabama or non-Alabama students.
-Non-Alabama students are required to pay a non- resident tuition fee.
+Non-Alabama students are required to pay a non-resident tuition fee.

-An Alabama student is a person who is a citizen of the United States or a resident alien and who has resided and had habitation, home, and permanent abode in the state of Alabama for at least 12 months immediately preceding current registration.
-In applying this regulation, "applicant" will mean a person applying for admission to the institution if the applicant is married or 19 years of age; otherwise, it will mean his or her parents, parent, or legal guardian.
+An Alabama student is a person who shall be a citizen of the United States, or a resident alien, and who shall have resided and had habitation, home, and permanent abode in the State of Alabama for at least 12 months immediately preceding current registration.
+In applying this regulation, "applicant" shall mean a person applying for admission to the institution if the applicant is married or 19 years of age, and financially independent.
+Otherwise, it shall mean his or her parents, parent, or legal guardian.
 If the parents are divorced, residence will be determined by the residency of the parent to whom the court has granted custody.

 A person who establishes a guardianship for purposes of avoiding non- Alabama fees will be subject to non-resident tuition.
-In the determining of an Alabama student for purposes of assessing fees, the burden of proof is on the applicant.